Gas rotation and turbulence in the galaxy cluster Abell 2029: Joint fitting of X-ray data from XMM and Resolve and of SZ data from Planck

 Following Sect.
 5 of \citetalias{Bartalesi25}, we evaluate the accuracy of our model in reproducing the observational measurements through the residual, defined at each spatial radial bin as the difference between the observational measurement and the corresponding model value, normalized to the latter.
 The comparison of the values computed from the model for this representative set of the posterior sampling with those obtained by modeling the signal from X-ray and microwave observations is presented in Fig. \ref{fig.fitting}.
 The values of $\Niii$, $\Ti$ and $\PSZj$ in our model reproduce well the corresponding values for all the values of $i$ and $j$, with median residuals of $\approx 0.005$, $-0.001$ and 0.007, respectively.
 However, we note that, in the radial range (300 -- 700) kpc, corresponding to $i = \{7, ..., 11 \}$, the values of $\Niii$ and $\Ti$ between the median model and the observational constraints differ by a factor up to 3.2 times the total (statistical plus systematic) uncertainty, probably due to local fluctuations either in the density or temperature profiles, whereas the pressure profile, obtained by deprojecting and combining gas density and temperature, is well modeled within $1\sigma$ uncertainty.
-The parameter $\eta$ (see Sect. \ref{sec:observables}) inferred in our model, $0.96 \pm 0.1$, is consistent within $1\sigma$ credible interval with the median of the $\eta$ distribution for the other X-COP clusters, inferred by \citetalias{Bartalesi25} (see their Appendix A).
+In Sect. \ref{sec:intrinsic} we introduced a three-zone polytropic distribution, with parameters $\gamCEN$ and $\Rcen$ (the transition radius from the central regions, with polytropic index $\gamCEN$, to those intermediate with $\gamIN$) in addition to those used by \citetalias{Bartalesi24} and \citetalias{Bartalesi25}\footnote{The parameter $R_\mathrm{break}$ of \citetalias{Bartalesi24} and \citetalias{Bartalesi25} was renamed as $R_\star$ in this work.} (see their Sects.
+3).
+The MCMC run constrains the marginal posterior distribution of $\Rcen$ to a well limited radial range, approximately corresponding to $\approx$ 100 kpc ($\approx$ 0.05 $r_{200}$) from the center, and the marginal posterior distribution of $\gamCEN$ to values more than $10\sigma$ discrepant from the median $\gamIN$ (see Table \ref{tab:prior}).
+This implies that the density and temperature measurements in the core of A2029 require two polytropic components transitioning at a radius of $\approx$ 0.05 $r_{200}$.
+We note that, similarly to ours, \citet{Ghirardini_poly} find polytropic index increasing with increasing radius not only for A2029, but also for the other three cool-core clusters in their X-COP sample.
+The parameter $\eta$ (see Sect. \ref{sec:from_to}) inferred in our model, $0.96 \pm 0.1$, is consistent within $1\sigma$ credible interval with the median of the $\eta$ distribution for the other X-COP clusters, inferred by \citetalias{Bartalesi25} (see their Appendix A).
 In addition, the consistency of $\eta$ with unity, which is the expected value for a spherically-symmetric ICM distribution, implies that current data support the absence of offset between the X-ray and SZ-derived thermal pressure profiles \citep[e.g.,][]{Kozmanyan19}.
 The median values of $\epsN$, $\epsT$ and $\epsSZ$ inferred from our model are $0.40$, $0.13$ and $0.06$, respectively (see the corner plot in Appendix \ref{sec:corner}).
 These values indicate that the contribution of the systematic errors to the total error budget is subdominant with respect to the statistical uncertainties.
 The median inferred value of $\epsN$ is larger than those of $\epsT$ and $\epsSZ$, but is consistent with the lower end of the distribution of the corresponding parameter reported in Sect.~5.1 of \citetalias{Bartalesi25}.
 In all the $m$-th rectangular pointings, the values of $\zum$ and $\sigmavm$ from the intrinsic properties of our model are consistent with the observed ones, with median residuals of 0.001.
 In Sect.~\ref{sec:simulation}, generating and analyzing synthetic counterparts of all the XRISM/Resolve observed spectra for the ICM in our model, we derive mock measurements of $\zum$ and $\sigmavm$ that are compared with those inferred here.